OrthoPhys: Physically Plausible Video Generation with Orthogonal-View Geometry Guidance: Limitations and Future Work

 \section{Limitations and Future Work}

-While our method introduces a novel framework for generating physics-aware 4D foreground video with background interaction from a given viewpoint, it still exhibits several limitations.
+While OrthoPhys introduces a novel framework for generating physics-aware orthogonal-view foreground videos with background interaction from a given viewpoint, it still exhibits several limitations.
 In particular, our approach is currently constrained in its ability to model and synthesize complex and highly dynamic backgrounds.
-Although the proposed method can generate diverse and physically plausible 4D foreground motions, synthesizing complete videos from novel viewpoints remains challenging when the background contains rich geometric structures or intricate appearance variations.
+Although the proposed method can generate diverse and physically plausible orthogonal-view foreground motions, synthesizing complete videos from novel viewpoints remains challenging when the background contains rich geometric structures or intricate appearance variations.
 This limitation primarily stems from the inherent difficulty of holistic scene modeling, which has not yet been fully addressed by existing 3D generation and reconstruction methods, and becomes even more challenging in the 4D setting where temporal dynamics must be consistently preserved.
 As a result, background reconstruction quality may degrade when extrapolating to unseen viewpoints, which in turn affects the overall visual coherence of the generated video.

 In future work, we plan to explore more advanced scene representations and background modeling strategies to better capture complex geometry and long-range temporal consistency.
 Integrating explicit scene decomposition, multi-view supervision, or hybrid 3D-4D representations may help alleviate these limitations and enable more robust whole-scene generation from novel viewpoints.